Brain Waves Challenge 2020

-If you’ve been following our social media channels lately, you’ll have seen a number of posts related to the Brain Waves Challenge.
-With the first challenge completed, just what is this all about?
+If you had been following our social media channels in March 2020, you would have seen a number of posts related to the Brain Waves Challenge.
+With the first challenge completed, just what was this all about?

 Brain Waves Challenge

-The Brain Waves Challenge is the brainchild of Monkey First Adventures, which is headed up by firefighter Billy Taylor and serial expedition hiker and long-distance cyclist Alex Mason.
-The aim is to take on two ocean rowing challenges in order to raise money for Parkinson’s and PTSD.
+The Brain Waves Challenge was the brainchild of Monkey First Adventures, which was headed up by firefighter Billy Taylor and serial expedition hiker and long-distance cyclist Alex Mason.
+The aim was to take on two ocean rowing challenges in order to raise money for Parkinson's and PTSD.

-Both challenges see the crew equipped with a handheld YB3 device so that the vessel and its crew are followed by the Iridium Satellites every step of their journey.
-Spectators can access up-to-date information on the location, wind direction, distance rowed, estimated finished time and more.
-Keen “dot watchers” can access tracking information here: http://yb.tl/brainwaves.
+Both challenges saw the crew equipped with a handheld YB3 device so that the vessel and its crew were followed by the Iridium Satellites every step of their journey.
+Spectators could access up-to-date information on the location, wind direction, distance rowed, estimated finished time, and more.
+Keen "dot watchers" could access tracking information here: http://yb.tl/brainwaves.

 Atlantic Ocean

 The first of the two planned challenges was for a four-person crew to row across the Atlantic.
-Alex and Billy, alongside their crew members Firefighter Scott Butler and Liz Dennett who was diagnosed with Parkinson’s disease five weeks before her 44th Birthday, set off from Lanzarote on 5th January.
+Alex and Billy, alongside their crew members Firefighter Scott Butler and Liz Dennett who had been diagnosed with Parkinson's disease five weeks before her 44th Birthday, set off from Lanzarote on 5th January.

-Speaking before their great adventure across the Atlantic, Scott said: “The opportunity to row across the Atlantic doesn’t come up too often and to help generate research data, vital funds and awareness of these two, quite frankly scary life-changers, was something I couldn’t pass up.”
+"The opportunity to row across the Atlantic doesn't come up too often and to help generate research data, vital funds, and awareness of these two, quite frankly scary life-changers, was something I couldn't pass up." - Scott Butler

 Indian Ocean

 The next challenge to take place is for the Brain Waves team to take on the Indian Ocean.
-Billy and Alex will be joined by ex-firefighter and PTSD sufferer John Haskell and Suffolk paramedic Rachel Hearn.
+While intended for 2020, COVID-19 stopped play, and at the time of writing, the team haven't yet been able to complete their journey.
+However, when they do, Billy and Alex will be joined by ex-firefighter and PTSD sufferer John Haskell and Suffolk paramedic Rachel Hearn.
 They will row from Australia to Africa non-stop – something no one has ever done non-stop before!
-The exact date of departure is to be confirmed.

-Rachel comments “I know that the Indian Ocean leg is a huge challenge and a world’s first for a reason.
-I wouldn’t have any confidence or belief in myself to do it alone but I know that with the team we have, we can achieve it."
+“I know that the Indian Ocean leg is a huge challenge and a world’s first for a reason.
+I wouldn’t have any confidence or belief in myself to do it alone but I know that with the team we have, we can achieve it." - Rachel Hearn

 A few interesting stats about rowing the 5,000 mile the Indian Ocean taken from the Brain Waves website: